nithyasrip06/RipFinder-Unity/README.md

 ### Performance Feedback
 Inference time and frame rate are continuously calculated and displayed in real time on the bottom UI panel, providing insight into model speed and efficiency.

 ---

+## 🎥 Recording & Photos with the Native Quest Camera
+You can use the built-in Quest camera to record video or take photos of the app.

+> ⚠️ **Note**: Native Quest recordings and photos include the full AR view (bounding boxes and UI overlays).
+The automatic in-app screenshots only capture the passthrough camera image and do not include overlays due to platform limitations.
+To avoid duplicate media, you can disable in-app screenshots.

+**Record a video**
+1. Press the Meta button on your right controller to open the Universal Menu.
+2. Open Camera.
+3. Choose Record video to start.
+4. To stop, open Camera again and select Stop.

+**Take a photo**
+1. Press the Meta button.
+2. Open Camera.
+3. Select Take photo.

+---